Salsa Integration

 Salsa Compatibility Requirements

-All types that appear in Salsa query signatures or stored in Salsa-tracked structs must implement:
+All types in Salsa query signatures must implement:

 #[derive(Clone, Eq, PartialEq, Hash, Debug)]